“It gave us everything. From start to finish, everything about this semi-final was pure entertainment.”

 — Alan Shearer

-For the second time in just six days, Inter Milan and Barcelona delivered an unforgettable European night — a footballing epic that ended with Inter edging out Barça 4-3 on the night, and 7-6 on aggregate, to reach the 2025 UEFA Champions League Final.
+For the second time in just six days, Inter Milan and Barcelona delivered a European classic for the ages — a footballing epic that ended with Inter edging out Barça 4-3 on the night, and 7-6 on aggregate, to reach the 2025 UEFA Champions League Final.

-This semi-final wasn’t just another clash between European giants — it was a thriller that fans will talk about for decades.
-After a dramatic 3-3 draw in the first leg in Catalonia, Tuesday night in Milan brought even more chaos, tension, and raw emotion.
+This semi-final wasn’t just another clash between European giants.
+It was a thriller that will live on in football folklore — a tie of twists, comebacks, heartbreak, and redemption.
+After a dramatic 3-3 draw in the first leg in Catalonia, Tuesday night at the San Siro produced even more chaos, tension, and raw emotion.

 A Match of Twists, Comebacks & a Dramatic Finale

-Then came the moment of redemption: Francesco Acerbi, at 37 years old, scored his first-ever European goal to level the aggregate and force extra time.
-Just minutes later, Davide Frattesi sealed the tie with a dramatic winner that sent 70,000 Inter fans inside San Siro into absolute rapture.
+San Siro fell silent.
+Inter looked finished.
+But then came a moment for the history books.
+Francesco Acerbi, at 37 years old, scored his first-ever European goal to level the tie.
+Just minutes later, Davide Frattesi found the net, sealing a 7-6 aggregate victory that sent 70,000 Interisti into rapture.

 ⚽ A Semi-Final for the History Books

-This tie became the joint-highest scoring Champions League semi-final in history, matching the 13-goal thriller between Liverpool and Roma in 2018.
+The 13-goal spectacle tied the record for the highest-scoring Champions League semi-final in history, matching Liverpool vs Roma in 2018.

 “Thank you, Inter Milan.
 Thank you, Barcelona.
 What we’ve witnessed has been very special.
 It’s been a pleasure to be here.”